How to make an advance decision

 Making your advance decision verbally

-Unless you want your advance statement to cover life-sustaining treatment, you can make it verbally – that is, you can say what you want to happen.
+Unless you want your advance decision to cover life-sustaining treatment, you can make it verbally – that is, you can say what you want to happen.
 There is no set format for making a verbal advance decision as it depends a lot on the circumstances when it is made.
 There are a few things that you can do to ensure that it is still valid, however.

 Your verbal advance decision should still be recorded in your medical records by a medical professional as this can help avoid confusion later.
 The record should include: